Coronation Street: Characters

 Since 1960, Coronation Street has featured many characters whose popularity with viewers and critics has differed greatly.
 The original cast was created by Tony Warren, with the characters of Ena Sharples (Violet Carson), Elsie Tanner (Pat Phoenix) and Annie Walker (Doris Speed) as central figures.
 These three women remained with the show for at least 20 years, and became archetypes of British soap opera, often being emulated by other serials.
 Ena was the street's busybody, battle-axe and self-proclaimed moral voice.
 Elsie was the tart with a heart, who was constantly hurt by men in the search for true love.
 Annie Walker, landlady of the Rovers Return Inn, had delusions of grandeur and saw herself as better than the other residents.

-Coronation Street became known for the portrayal of strong female characters, including original cast characters like Ena, Annie and Elsie, and later Hilda Ogden (Jean Alexander), who first appeared in 1964; all four became household names during the 1960s.
+Coronation Street became known for the portrayal of strong female characters, including original cast characters such as Ena, Annie and Elsie, and later Hilda Ogden (Jean Alexander), who first appeared in 1964; all four became household names during the 1960s.
 Warren's programme was largely matriarchal, which some commentators put down to the female-dominant environment in which he grew up.
 Consequently, the show has a long tradition of downtrodden husbands, most famously Stan Ogden (Bernard Youens) and Jack Duckworth (Bill Tarmey), husbands of Hilda and Vera Duckworth (Liz Dawn), respectively.

-Coronation Street's longest-serving character, Ken Barlow (William Roache) entered the storyline as a young radical, reflecting the youth of 1960s Britain, where figures like the Beatles, the Rolling Stones and the model Twiggy were to reshape the concept of youthful rebellion.
+Coronation Street's longest-serving character, Ken Barlow (William Roache) entered the storyline as a young radical, reflecting the youth of 1960s Britain, where figures such as the Beatles, the Rolling Stones and the model Twiggy were to reshape the concept of youthful rebellion.
 Though the rest of the original Barlow family were killed off before the end of the 1970s, Ken, who for 27 years was the only character from the first episode remaining, has remained the constant link throughout the entire series.
 In 2011, Dennis Tanner (Philip Lowrie), another character from the first episode, returned to Coronation Street after a 43-year absence.
 Since 1984, Ken Barlow has been the show's only remaining original character.
 Emily Bishop (Eileen Derbyshire) had appeared in the series since January 1961, when the show was just weeks old, and was the show's longest-serving female character before she departed in January 2016 after 55 years.
 Rita Tanner (Barbara Knox) appeared on the show for one episode in December 1964, before returning as a full-time cast member in January 1972.
 She is currently the second longest-serving original cast member on the show.
-Roache and Knox are also the two oldest-working cast members on the soap at 92 and 91 years-old respectively.
+Roache and Knox are also the two oldest-working cast members on the soap.